Battle of Zhovti Vody: Background

-The battle
+Battle

-On April 28, 1648, Stefan Potocki's forces came upon Khmelnytsky's army in an area near the present-day city of Zhovti Vody.
-Numbering only 3,000, the Commonwealth forces were greatly outnumbered at this point in comparison with Tatar-Cossack troops of 7,000-8,000, which consisted of 800 Cossacks, as well as 6,000-7,000 Crimean Tatars under the command of Tuhaj Bej.
+In 28 April 1648, Stefan Potocki's forces came upon Khmelnytsky's forces in an area near the present-day city of Zhovti Vody.
+Numbering 3,500 the Commonwealth's forces were greatly outnumbered at this point in comparison with Cossack-Tatar troops, which consisted of 4,000–5,000 Zaporozhian Cossacks, as well as of 3,000–4,000 Crimean Tatars under the command of Tugay Bey.

 After the first small clashes between the Polish vanguard and Tatar scouts (27–29 April) Stefan Potocki arrived at Zhovti Vody and advised by Jacek Szemberk and Stefan Czarniecki ordered his force to establish a camp in the tabor formation, which allowed for a messenger to be sent to contact Hetman Mikołaj Potocki, while they defended themselves over the next two weeks.
-The presence of the Tatars was a surprise to the Crown army, because they did not know about the Cossack-Tatar alliance.
-April 29, Tatars attacked Polish troops (three banners of cossack cavalry and 500-600 dragoons) that were before the tabor and after a short struggle forced the Poles to withdraw, the retreating Poles were duly supported by the next three cossack banners and possibly by other banners.
+The presence of the Crimean Tatars was a surprise to the Crown Army, because they did not know about the Cossack-Tatar alliance.
+29 April, Tatars attacked Polish troops (three banners of Cossack cavalry and 500–600 dragoons) that were before the tabor and after a short struggle forced the Poles to withdraw, the retreating Poles were duly supported by the next three Cossack banners and possibly by other banners.
 The Tatars were defeated and suffered significant losses, decided not to continue the fight and withdrew.
 From the captured prisoners, the Poles heard that the Tatars were 12,000 strong, with more soon to come.
 In the hurriedly convened council of war, Polish commanders concluded that in the face of significant numerical superiority of the enemy (numbering according to the exaggerated statements prisoners allegedly 12,000 Tatars) it was impossible to fight a battle in the open field.
 There were two options, withdraw in tabor formation to Kryliv, or remain in place in the fortified camp in anticipation of the arrival of the main force hetmans.
 The Poles chose to remain.
 Under the leadership of Jan Fryderyk Sapieha, the Poles began to fortify a camp near the water.